chillinflute/ChrisxSam-Planner/Formal Complaint Against Dan/Formal Complaint Against Daniele Rosina.md

 As a keen recitalist, I was eager to engage with the Society's Soloist Competition.
 It represents a rare and valuable opportunity to perform a large-scale concerto-style work with an advanced orchestra and would be an invaluable professional experience.
 Communication errors had meant my first application to engage with the competition in the 2019-2020 academic was frustrated, so I was keen to engage with the process as early as possible this time around.
 Knowing that appropriateness of repertoire was an important factor in deciding participants for the competition, I attempted to communicate with Mr Rosina — as the judge  and the person with whom applicants were actively encouraged to speak with regarding repertoire choices for the competition, being the conductor of the orchestra — at the earliest possibility.

 I attempted to engage Mr Rosina in conversation after an orchestra rehearsal about the piece I wished to perform.
 He directed me to email him with my queries so he could reply to them at a later time.
 I did so, sending an email to his university address on the 4th November.
 This remained unanswered for a number of days, so I asked next I saw him if he had received the email.
 He told me to instead send the email to his personal gmail account, which seemed odd.
 I forwarded my original message to that account on the 8th November.
 This, too, would remain unanswered, despite my again asking to see if he'd read it and him reassuring he would get back to me.
-This lack of communication left me completely unable to rehearse for the audition, as I had no idea what piece I was supposed to be preparing, and had no time to find — or indeed piece to give — an accompanist. **I felt completely fobbed off**, so eventually I elected not to formally submit my application to the competition, knowing it would only see a repeat of two years ago.
+This lack of communication left me completely unable to rehearse for the audition, as I had no idea what piece I was supposed to be preparing, and had no time to find — or indeed, piece to give to — an accompanist. **I felt completely fobbed off**, so eventually I elected not to formally submit my application to the competition, knowing it would only see a repeat of two years ago.

-These actions can be considered bullying under the [[University of Birmingham bullying.pdf#page=6|Harrassment and Bullying Policy §7.1.4 and 5]].
+These actions can be considered bullying under the [[University of Birmingham bullying.pdf#page=6|Harrassment and Bullying Policy §7.1•3]].

 #### Incident 2 — 28th February 2022